-Although you are not required to hire a workers’ compensation lawyer, there are many benefits to working with an experienced professional.
+Although you are not required to hire a work injury lawyer, there are many benefits to working with an experienced professional.
 Kingree Law offers a free consultation to discuss your claim and provides personalized service throughout the process.
-Attorney Luke Kingree will analyze your situation, assist with appealing a denied claim and filing any supporting documentation, build the strongest case possible, and ensure that you do not miss important deadlines or make mistakes that could jeopardize your claim.
+Work injury lawyer Luke Kingree will analyze your situation, assist with appealing a denied claim and filing any supporting documentation, build the strongest case possible, and ensure that you do not miss important deadlines or make mistakes that could jeopardize your claim.

 Kingree Law handles workers' compensation claims on a contingency fee, which means you won’t pay an attorney’s fee unless we recover money for you.

 To learn more, read our FAQ section and Information Center on workers’ compensation benefits.
-Then contact Kingree Law today to schedule a free, confidential consultation to discuss your situation and how we can help.
+Then contact Kingree Law today to schedule a free, confidential consultation with a work injury lawyer to discuss your situation and how we can help.

 With offices in Madison and Eau Claire, Kingree Law proudly represents injured workers throughout Wisconsin.